 - Make sure that your mattress has a waterproof & machine washable removable cover—if not, at the very least, make sure that the non-removable cover or surface is waterproof and stain-proof.

-As for how long a crib mattress will last, as has been stated herein, it depends on a whole bunch of complicated and for-the-most-part uncontrollable factors.
+As for how long a crib mattress will last, it depends on a whole bunch of complicated and for-the-most-part uncontrollable factors.
 A good ballpark figure is from 3 to 5 years, but some mattresses will last much longer, while the cheaper, poorly-made ones may last for much less time.
+However, by choosing a mattress designed to last as long as possible and by taking good care of it, you can expect a crib mattress to last as long as your child needs it.